 - Sign into your Google Ads account.

-- Click the "Pre-defined reports" drop-down menu, then select Other, and then click Billed cost.
+- Under "Predefined reports (Dimensions)" drop down menu, select Other, then click Billed cost.

 You’ll see a report that lists served and billed costs for each campaign.
 To calculate overdelivery, subtract 'Billed cost' from 'Served cost'.
 To perform these calculations in bulk, click the download icon on the top right of the report and save as a .csv file.

 By default, the data is displayed daily and sorted by served cost.
-If you wish to see a certain date range, remove the 'Day' filter and set the date range on the upper left of the table.
+If you wish to see for a certain date range, remove the “Day” filter and set a date range in the upper right-hand section above the table.

 Will overdelivery of my daily budget increase the maximum that I can be charged for the month?